Cameras and Lenses I Use for Architectural Photography

 - The versatility of a 102 megapixel sensor makes it possible to crop significantly when needed– e.g. a 18”x12” magazine spread printed at 300dpi requires less than ¼ of the overall sensor area

-- The GFX is about the same size and weight as other DSLR cameras
+- The GFX is about the same size and weight as full frame mirrorless cameras

 - The GFX can be used as a “digital back” on digital view cameras like the Cambo Actus and Arca Swiss F-Line or M-Line

-- Built-in mechanical shutter makes it possible to use the GFX with flash lighting equipment
+- Built-in mechanical shutter compatible with flash lighting

 - Full sensor and 35mm crop modes